codnect/procyon/README.md

 # What is Procyon?

-Procyon is an HTTP web framework written in Go.
-If you need a comprehensive web framework, then I recommend you to use Procyon.
-Because it provides a lot of modules including several features.
+Procyon is a HTTP web framework written in Go.
+Our goal is to make it easy for developers to build high-performance and extensible web applications quickly.

-* It makes it easy to create production-grade applications.
-* It aims to ease to build, develop and deploy your web applications quickly in Go.

-## How to contribute to Procyon?
-* Contribute to our projects and become a member of our team
-* Report bugs you find
+## Key Features
+Here is the list of the key features provided by Procyon framework.

+**Rapid Development:** Speed up your development process and build robust applications.

+**Production Ready:** Develop production-ready applications ensuring stability and reliability.

+**Externalized Configuration:** Configure your application's behavior easily using externalized configuration.

+**Dependency Injection:** Manage your application components with built-in dependency injection support.

+**Focus on What Matters:** Save time and concentrate on your business rather than the technical details.

+**Extensibility**: Expand your application's capabilities and adapt it to your needs.

+## Getting Started
+Get started with Procyon and simplify your Go web development experience.
+Check out [the documentation](https://procyon.codnect.io/docs/why-procyon) for straightforward installation, usage guidelines, and a clear understanding of Procyon's features.

+Enjoy effortless building, developing, and deploying with Procyon – because your focus should be on your business logic, not the complexities of web development.

+Happy coding with Procyon!

 ## License
 Procyon Framework is released under version 2.0 of the Apache License